hotschedules/slate/source/includes/bodhiagent/create-agent/agent-configure.md

 ###Settings
-An array of environmental variables that have assigned default values.
+A Setting is an Object that represents static configuration data.
 Parameters can overwrite a setting if the property matches a parameter key.
 These values will take the highest precedence in the processing of settings.
 The precedence rules are:

 1. Agent.json settings object (highest precedence)